Give us this day our daily bills. This became our prayer when our finances were turned upside down.

 “And God is able to make all grace (every favor and earthly blessing) come to you in abundance, so that you may always and under all circumstances and whatever the need be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation].
 9 As it is written, He [the benevolent person] scatters abroad; He gives to the poor; His deeds of justice and goodness and kindness and benevolence will go on and endure forever!
 10 And [God] Who provides seed for the sower and bread for eating will also provide and multiply your [resources for] sowing and increase the fruits of your righteousness [which manifests itself in active goodness, kindness, and charity].”

 ~ 2 Corinthians 9:8-10 (AMPC)

 As we started praying over our finances with those scriptures and implementing our daily bill sorter, we found great peace in what seemingly was an overwhelming to us.

-There was one a time, we had two bills due within a few days of each other.
-We received a financial blessing; but it was not enough to pay both bills.
-Therefore, we paid the one that was due first.
+There was one situation that we remember so clearly.
+We had two bills due within a few days of each other, and we had received a financial blessing.
+There was not enough to pay both bills, so we tithed and paid the bill that was due first.

 ~ André and Timberley Gray

 LOVE this!!!
 Thanks for sharing another way God is working in your life. #givinghope

 Thank you Shan for stopping by to read. ~ Blessings

 This is SO good.
 Thank you for being transparent in an area people often won’t talk about.
 We too were affected by the recession plus we had earlier made poor financial decisions.
 I learnt we had to learn with consequences but not condemnation.
 We are nearly out of debt and your post is a timely reminder that I can keep trusting Him for our daily bills xx